Struan Sutherland

 Struan Keith Sutherland AO (17 June 1936 – 11 January 2002) was an Australian medical researcher who developed effective antivenoms and other treatments for people bitten or stung by venomous Australian wildlife.

 Early life

 Sutherland was born in Sydney and grew up in Bendigo, Victoria.
 He studied medicine at the University of Melbourne, graduating in 1960, and served in the Royal Australian Navy from 1962 to 1965.
+Sutherland earned a Doctor of Science doctorate.

 The CSL years

-In 1966, Sutherland joined the Commonwealth Serum Laboratories (CSL) and was soon appointed Head of Immunology Research, a position which he held for 28 years.
-The death in January 1979 of a young girl, Christine Sturges, from a funnel-web spider bite prompted Sutherland to look for a funnel-web spider antivenom.
-Many previous researchers had failed to develop such an antivenom, but Sutherland persevered.
+In 1966, Dr Sutherland joined the Commonwealth Serum Laboratories (CSL) and was soon appointed the Head of Immunology Research, a position which he held for 28 years.